-Surrender a SA driver's licence voluntarily
+Surrender your SA driver's licence

-If you no longer wish to drive or are no longer fit to drive, you can surrender your licence.
-You can also surrender a licence on behalf of a person who is deceased.
+If you no longer want to drive or are no longer fit to drive, you can surrender your licence.

-1. Complete the form
+Complete the form

 Application to surrender a licence (72.8 KB PDF)